 Children’s molars are highly susceptible to cavities as the back teeth have pits and fissures on them, allowing food particles and debris to get trapped.
-The child’s dentist may recommend dental sealants seal the child’s molars, leaving you asking what is a dental sealant?
+The child’s dentist may recommend dental sealants for adults seal the child’s molars, leaving you asking what is a dental sealant?

 Dental sealants are thin plastic coatings painted on the chewing surfaces of the molars and premolars.
 The aim of applying sealants is to prevent tooth decay and cavities.
 The plastic coating bonds quickly into the pits and fissures, forming a protective barrier over the enamel of every tooth.
 You may wonder why your child must receive an application of dental sealants when they are brushing and flossing their teeth appropriately.